CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 4. Right-click the **References** folder and select **Edit References**.
 6. Select the **.Net Assembly** tab, and click the **Browse** button.
 7. Go to: `Xamarin-MAS-Foundation/lib` directory, select the `MASFoundation.Android.dll` file, click Open and then OK.
 8. Select the `Assets` folder and add your `msso_config.json` app configuration file.
+If you have multiple MAGs, you will have more than one file.
 9. Select **Build/Rebuild All**.
 Verify that you get "Build successful" confirmation.
+10. In the manifests folder, open the file, `AndroidManifest.xml`.
+11. Before the application definition, add the permission, **android.permission.INTERNET** so your app can access the internet.

 ### Step 2: Start the SDK